2017-07-15 11:27:03 • ID: 1626

 The Solutrean left several traces of parietal art.
 The most remarkable features are sculptures in bas-relief, the most prominent are those at Fourneau du Diable and at the late Solutrean at Le Roc de Sers, Charente.

-Fig. 3 shows is the famous Aurochs bas-relief from Fourneau-du-Diable This file is made available under the Creative Commons CC0 1.0 Universal Public Domain
+Fig. 3 shows is the famous Aurochs bas-relief from Fourneau-du-Diable.
+This file is made available from Wikipedia under the Creative Commons CC0 1.0 Universal Public Domain.

 Resources and images in full resolution:

 - Image: 2022-02-10_noname222.jpg

 - Extern Link: www.persee.fr…crai_0065-0536_1925_num_69_1_75066